brandonrobertz/artificial_seinfeld/README.md

 3. Train a Long-Short Term Memory Neural Network on Seinfeld transcripts
 4. Generate your own Seinfeld scripts

+## How it works

+The model operates on a simple principle, for each character, take their responses to any statement/question posed.
+The input is the statement/question and we train on the character's response.
+If we generalize this as "question/answer", we can encode each pair like so:

+    jerry i wanna tell you that meal was the worst.<q>what do you expect? it's airline food.<a>
+    since when is george a writer?<q>what writer? it's a sitcom.<a>

+Our model is trained by seeding the network with the first chunk of the question.
+The `y` target is the next character.
+We continue to move this text-window forward, one character at a time, each time supplying the next, unforseen character as the target.
+We do this until we get to the end-of-response marker, `<a>`.

+The full corpus is split into three chunks: 30% validation, 60% training, 10% test.
+During hyperparameter optimization, we do a full model generation, training, and evaluation cycle five times, returning the average training and test loss.
+The optimizer looks to minimize our test loss.

+The overall theory here is that we could generate a full Seinfeld script by training a model for each character, and then having the models generate dialogue for scenes.

 ## Getting Started

 If you just want to train a Jerry LSTM model, you can simply use the `Makefile` to do so: